-Sheila works as an independent consultant with public bodies like the NHS and community/voluntary organisations, helping people cope with changing situations and work out better approaches to what they do and make sure people who use services like the NHS or social services can genuinely participate in deciding what happens.
-She has run her own business doing this for 29 years.
+Sheila works as an independent consultant with public bodies like the NHS and community/voluntary organisations, helping people cope with changing situations, to work out better approaches to what they do and make sure people who use services like the NHS or social services can genuinely participate in deciding what happens.
+She has run her own business doing this since 1987.
 Sheila’s work gives her skills in helping people get involved in new things and in boosting their confidence to use their voice to change what happens.
 She has the business skills to understand finances and running an organisation as well as being speedy & thorough at getting things done – rather than bureaucratic!

-Sheila has lived in Staunton on Wye for 5 years and so is fairly new to the county.
-She has been a Board member of Healthwatch Herefordshire since 2013 which has helped her get a good grasp of the local health and care system.
-She has had experience of the unpaid caring role in several situations and is currently especially interested in mental health issues and dementia.
+Sheila has lived in Staunton on Wye since 2011 and so is fairly new to the county.
+She was a Board member of Healthwatch Herefordshire 2013-2017 which helped her get a good grasp of the local health and care system.
+She has had experience of the unpaid caring role in several situations and is currently especially interested in mental health issues and dementia, chairing the Herefordshire Dementia Partnership.
 She relaxes by walking her dog, gardening and reading, and contributes to her local community as chair of the village hall committee and local film group.

 I have been a trustee for a charity in the past but this time it’s personal.
 My partner has early onset vascular dementia and so over the last few years I have started on the carer journey.
 I wanted to contribute to HCS and to other carers before it becomes too difficult for me to take time to do this.
 I feel strongly that good local community organisations make for a better Herefordshire and that making efforts to put HCS on the best footing we can, in these very difficult times for charity funding, is crucial work.
 We need as much help as we can get to do this!